 How to Keep Clothing Moths a Nuisance of the Past

 You must be proactive.
 To keep clothing moths a-thing-of-the-past, here are some tips and tricks:

-- Purchase Dr. Killigan’s Insect Buster and fill it with food-grade diatomaceous earth.
-(DE must be purchased separately.)
+- Purchase Dr. Killigan’s Insect Buster and fill it with Dust to Dust Non-Toxic Insect Powder.
 Disperse this into any and all cracks and crevices where the moths may be gaining a foothold.

 - Take out, shake, and wear all of your clothes.

 - Keep clothing-moth-loving-attire that you don’t wear frequently in sealed clothing bags.
 If storing for a long period of time, I recommend vacuum-sealed plastic bags.